ncatlab/nlab-content/pages/2631.md

-This entry is about the generating functions in the sense of algebraic combinatorics.
+> This entry is about the generating functions in the sense of algebraic combinatorics.
 For another notion see [[generating function in classical mechanics]].

+#Contents#
+* table of contents
+{:toc}

+## Idea

 A _generating function_ is an element of $R[\![z]\!]$, the [[rig]] of formal [[power series]] over the rig $R$ (which is often taken to be the [[natural numbers]] or the [[rational number]]s), used for purposes of [[combinatorics]].
 A general element takes the form
 \[f(z) = \sum_{n=0}^{\infty}f_n z^n.\]